washingtonpost/wpds-ui-kit/docs/CONTRIBUTING.md

 ## Develop Locally

 We use NVM to manage node versions.
 Our node version is in the `./nvmrc` file.
 We also assume you have access to our private org on NPM.

 Run the following commands to get your local development environment set up.

+1. Make sure you're using the specified npm version

 ```shell
 nvm use
 ```

+2. Install all dependencies off of the package-lock.json.
+(Use `npm i` if you're introducing new dependencies.
+Please note that all dev-dependencies need to be listed on the root package.json as well as the package specific package.json)

 ```shell
 npm ci
 ```

+3. Builds all the things

 ```shell
 npm run build
 ```

-We use Storybook to develop locally along with Next.js.
+4. We use Storybook to develop locally along with Next.js.

 ```bash
 npm run storybook
 ```

-You can run `npm run dev` to develop and test with the test app.
+5. Don't forget to add your component to the kitchen-sink page.
+You can run `npm run docsite:dev` to develop and test with the [kitchen-sink page](https://github.com/washingtonpost/wpds-ui-kit/blob/main/build.washingtonpost.com/pages/kitchen-sink/index.tsx).
+You can only access this page directly via `http://localhost:3000/kitchen-sink`.
+This page allows us to quickly check that all the components render as expected.

 ## Testing